-Instructions & Forms for Accessing EPR /Samples
+Instructions & Forms for Requesting Samples and Subject Identification

 Individual sample quantities are limited, so please request only the minimum amount required.
 The maximum limit is 1 μg DNA per sample.
-Samples may be requested by gender, race/ethnicity, age, and type of population (clinic or general population).
+Samples can be requested by gender, race/ethnicity, age, and type of population (clinic or general population).
 For outside investigators who will seek IRB exemption, the key linking the samples back to the subjects’ identities can be completely destroyed after they are shipped, if requested.

 Investigators requesting EPR DNA samples for genotyping must do the following: